-Once courses of study have been approved they come under the control of the individual schools (eg the School of Chemistry, the School of Mathematics).
+Subjects come under the control of the individual schools (eg the School of Chemistry, the School of Accountancy).
 The head of the school in which you are studying is the person in this academic structure with whom you will be most directly concerned.